tuquet/navigo/docs/blocks/new-window.md

 ## Incognito Window

 Set the new window as an incognito window.
-To use this option, you must enable the "Allow in Incognito" for the Automa extension.
+To use this option, you must enable the "Allow in Incognito" for the Navigo extension.

-You can find this option by going to `chrome://extensions` => find Automa => scroll down
+You can find this option by going to `chrome://extensions` => find Navigo => scroll down

 ![Allow in incognito](https://s3.ap-southeast-1.amazonaws.com/automa-pub/i/2024/12/02/185qzp-dx.png)